At gold dealerships such as Manfra, Tordella & Brookes in downtown Manhattan, the phones have been ringing off the hook for the past four years.

 Finally, the traditional prop of the Asian physical markets has been absent.

 In previous selloffs, Asian investors have willingly snapped up gold at lower prices.
 Not so this year.
 Dealers in Zaveri Bazaar, Mumbai’s largest gold market, tell similar tales of woe to their American counterparts.

 “Giving gold as small gifts has totally stopped, and people now buy 25 to 30 percent less weight than usual for weddings,” says Dilip Tulsiani, manager of one store.

 Indians have not lost interest in gold, but a collapse in the value of the rupee has kept prices high even as the dollar-denominated market was falling.

 A push by the government to curb gold imports by introducing new taxes has further knocked demand.
 Indian gold demand was down 29 percent in the first quarter compared with 2011, according to the World Gold Council and GFMS.
 Western importers say that sales in the past two months are down 50 percent or more year-on-year.

 The combination of weak demand in the West and Asia is making traders nervous.
 “I could see gold at $1,400,” says one senior banker.

 Some asset managers have also been selling a portion of their gold holdings, says Marcus Grubb, of the industry-backed World Gold Council.
 Investor positioning in gold futures and options is the least bullish since December 2008, according to Barclays Capital.

 For all that, however, few are ready to conclude that the bull market is over.
-The possibility of a Greek exit from the euro zone, weakening economic data from the U.S., and the political uncertainty of the U.S. election could all reawaken interest in gold.
+The possibility of , weakening economic data from the U.S., and the political uncertainty of the U.S. election could all reawaken interest in gold.
 Central banks have remained steady buyers throughout the fall in prices.